 This equestrian statue of emperor Marcus Aurelius is a replica of that one which used to be on Capitols Square (Piazza del Campidoglio) in Rome until 1979.
 The statue in Tulln is reminiscent of the fact that this place is situated on the site of a former Roman camp named Comagena was the predecessor of the modern city.
 [German]

 Whereas Prugg Castle (Schloss Prugg) is privately owned and can not be visited, the former castle garden is open for public.
 From there I took this photo of the castle’s garden side.
 In 18th century it was rebuilt by architect Johann Lucas von Hildebrandt.
 In 19th century British architect Edward Buckton Lamb added the Tudor style.

-High over the Austrian city of Gloggnitz the former Benedictine monastery offers now a nice location for weddings and seminars.
+High over the Austrian city of Gloggnitz, the former Benedictine monastery offers now a nice venue for weddings and seminars.
 The big church located in the middle of the court of Gloggnitz Castle (Schloss Gloggnitz) makes the place special.